 How Interest Rates are Determined

 When comparing credit cards, you’ll notice some carry a higher rate than others.
-So how exactly do credit card companies determine what interest rate to charge?
+So how exactly do credit card issuers determine what interest rate to charge?
 Several factors impact the rate, including your credit history.

 The interest rate is the amount of risk the credit card company carries by extending credit to you.
 Someone with a good to excellent credit score can often obtain a credit card with a lower interest rate than someone with poor credit.